 A mentor gives advice and guides someone who is less experienced and successful, i.e., a mentee or protégé.

 Mentoring is a gift and a privilege.
 To be asked by someone for mentoring means that person sees you as a role model and believes your wisdom can help he/she grow and be more successful.
 A mentoring relationship can yield significant dividends for both the mentor and the protégé.
-Mentoring can be a great way for a protégé to develop skills, gain experience, receive feedback, and get exposure to people, processes and happenings that they might not in the course of their daily work.
+Mentoring can be an excellent way for a protégé to develop skills, gain experience, receive feedback, and get exposure to people, processes, and happenings that they might not in the course of their daily work.
 Most mentors report significant benefits for themselves as well.

-What does an amazing mentor do?
-When people are asked to describe their most amazing mentors, read “14 Characteristics of Amazing Mentors” for the characteristics most often mentioned.
+What does a fantastic mentor do?
+When people are asked to describe their most amazing mentors, there were several characteristics most often mentioned.

 Typically the types of developmental areas protégés and mentors pursue include:

-The following quiz can be used by both the mentor and protégé prior to beginning a mentoring relationship.
-While the “right” answers may be debatable, the real benefit is when the two parties sit down to discuss their answers as a way to establish clear expectations and boundaries.
+The following quiz can be used by both the mentor and protégé before beginning a mentoring relationship.
+While the “right” answers may be debatable, the real benefit is when the two parties sit down to discuss their responses as a way to establish clear expectations and boundaries.